 Shaky Footprint

 "We have been working with our handset partners to roll out Windows Phone 7 devices across our retail footprint as swiftly as possible," the spokesperson said.
-"We can confirm that, as part of this process, we have been running a pre-order service whereby customers are given an incentive in those stores who have yet to receive stock, and we are working with our suppliers to meet customer Relevant Products/Services demand as a number-one priority."
-The spokesperson also noted that Phone 7 handsets are available online Relevant Products/Services and by phone orders.
+"We can confirm that, as part of this process, we have been running a pre-order service whereby customers are given an incentive in those stores who have yet to receive stock, and we are working with our suppliers to meet customer demand as a number-one priority."
+The spokesperson also noted that Phone 7 handsets are available online and by phone orders.

 Phone 7 devices will be available in the U.S. beginning Nov.
 8 through AT&T and T-Mobile, which is a sister company to Orange.